 In our lifetime, we’ve met thousands of individuals and have peered at even more faces.
 Whether referring to brow bridges or cheekbones, each and every face has its own distinctive structure.
 This prompts us to question how these differences in facial features came to be.
 Examining the factors responsible for change, especially using different races as points of comparison, helps us piece together the puzzle of why and how.

 The disparity between the Mongoloid and the Caucasian are quite evident.
 The most prominent Mongoloid facial features— the flat face and slit eyes— evolved to accommodate cold temperatures.
 Eastern Siberia, was originally inhabited by the Tungus, a Mongoloid race.
 In temperatures as low as the recorded minus 96 degrees Fahrenheit, a facial structure lacking protuberances minimizes the surface area exposed to the cold.
-This flattening can be seen in reduced browbridges and the nasal skeleton that is the same altitude with the eye’s cornea.
+This flattening can be seen in reduced browbridges and the nasal skeleton that is the same altitude as the eye’s cornea.
 A widened face allows some compensation for the size of the nasal resonance chamber needed for speech, but this cavity needs to be more deeply set in order to heat inhaled air.
 Thus, to create this required depth, the malars, or cheekbones, are enlarged and extended forward.

 Perhaps most striking of the Mongoloid characteristics are the eyes.
 The monolid, or epicanthic fold, is an adaptation to snow glare and snow blindness: the slit allows minimal reception to bright light.
 Where this slit occurs naturally on the Mongoloid, its effective design was emulated in man-made goggles created by the Arctic Eskimo, showing the engineer-like role of natural selection.
 Moreover, this monolid allows further protection from low temperatures.
 It is the fatty layer molded above and under the eye that creates the slit.
 Fat, a poor conductor of heat and thus an effective insulator, is distributed throughout the face.
 This facial fat is so crucial that the eye orbitals are extended vertically to provide additional space for fat.